 The main trail of the Barranco del Infierno Special Natural Reserve can be hiked in about 3 hours.
 It has a maximum incline of about 200 meters, so it is suitable for everyone.
 Also, the overlooks along the way and the waterfall at the end are worth it.

 If you’re thinking of visiting it during your trip to Tenerife, keep in mind that access to this ravine is limited to 300 people a day, so you must make a reservation to get a spot.
+If not, you can paraglide over it, as long as you are not afraid of heights.

 The opening hours are from 8:30 to 16:00 in summer and from 8:30 to 17:00 in winter, so make sure you time your arrival well so you have enough time to visit it.